G20

 RECENT HIGHLIGHTS

-India assumed the 2023 G20 Presidency on 1 December 2022 for a one-year term under the theme “One Earth, One Family, One Future”, and will strive for just and equitable growth for all in a sustainable, holistic, responsible, and inclusive manner.
-Singapore will continue to actively contribute to the G20 discussions in our capacity as the Convenor of the 3G.
-Brazil will hold the next G20 Presidency from 1 December 2023.
+India held the 2023 G20 Presidency from 1 December 2022 to 30 November 2023 for a one-year term under the theme “One Earth, One Family, One Future”.
+It hosted the G20 Summit on 9-10 September 2023 in New Delhi, India.
+Under its Chairmanship, the G20 New Delhi Leaders’ Declaration was adopted with a commitment to accelerating strong sustainable, balanced, and inclusive growth.
+Singapore actively contributed to the G20 discussions in our national capacity and as the Convenor of the 3G.

 More information can be found on the official G20 website.